nanocurrency/nano-docs/docs/releases/node-releases.md

 !!! warning "Tracking confirmed block hashes required"
 	It is required that tracking of confirmed block hashes outside the node is done to avoid potential duplicate notifications from causing issues.
 This was a requirement in previous versions and remains the same with V19.

-For those looking to utilize the new WebSocket confirmation subscription or new confirmed option in [`block_info`](/commands/rpc-protocol/#block_info) RPC responses, special considerations should be taken if implementing before confirmation height updates are complete:
+For those looking to utilize the new WebSocket confirmation subscription or new `confirmed` field in [`block_info`](/commands/rpc-protocol/#block_info) RPC responses, special considerations should be taken if implementing before confirmation height updates are complete:

 * If the [websocket confirmation subscription](/integration-guides/advanced/#confirmations) is hooked up to receive all confirmations (default) then notifications for confirmations will come through during the cementing process on a new or upgrading ledger as the confirmation process will occur (it also fires for dependent confirmations)
 * Calls to [`block_info`](/commands/rpc-protocol/#block_info) for blocks in the ledger before the confirmation height upgrade process began may indicate `confirmed` as `false` despite their having been confirmed on the network before.
 This is expected behavior.